sourcegraph/handbook/content/marketing/content/editorial.md

 #### Brainstorm board

 There are a lot of ideas on our [Miro board](https://miro.com/app/board/o9J_l9gAUM4=/).
 Feel free to use it for inspiration or let us know if you'd like to write about one of the topics!
-(Note: You may have be asked to request access to the board if you don't have Miro set up with your Sourcegraph email address yet.)
+(Note: You may be asked to request access to the board if you don't have Miro set up with your Sourcegraph email address yet.)